uviclibraries/taguette/index.md

 - Only text can be coded.
 For example videos and images can not be coded.
 - Passanges coded with different tags have the same colour in Taguette.
 - Only basic analysis can be done in Taguette.
-Other external tools for more advanced analysis (like Excel) are covered in this workshop.
+External tools, like Microsoft Excel, can be used for more advanced analysis are covered in this workshop.

 ## Learning objectives